Geffreyvanderbos/geffre/src/note/absolute-music.md

 The concept played a crucial role in shaping the way music was composed, appreciated, and critiqued during this period.
 And, being aware of this perspective now, will be trying to apply it to my daily listening.
 Looking beyond the lyrics, what the artist stands for, or the story they're trying to tell.

-Don't get me wrong.
 I am a firm believer in music as a storytelling tool.
 And, I will always appreciate a strong lyric.
 However, I will now actively try to find beauty beyond the poetry.